-Each dot in the chart below was a member of the House of Representatives in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hayes is shown as a purple triangle. (analysis methodology)
+Hayes is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1996 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.J.Res.
 160 (104th): Proposing an amendment to the Constitution of the United States to provide …

 - H.R.
 2940 (104th): Deepwater Port Modernization Act

 - H.R.
 2915 (104th): Work Opportunity Act of 1995